SpecterOps/Nemesis/docs/setup.md

 2. Run `helm install nemesis ./helm/nemesis --timeout '30m'`.
 Optionally configure build values in [values.yaml](../helm/nemesis/values.yaml).

-   If you want monitoring capabilities, run `helm install nemesis-monitoring ./helm/monitoring --timeout '30m'`
+   If you want monitoring capabilities, run `helm install nemesis-monitoring ./helm/monitoring`

    If you run into an `INSTALLATION FAILED` error stating "timed out waiting for the condition", run `helm uninstall nemesis nemesis-monitoring && kubectl delete all --all -n default` and rerun the install command with an increased timeout value.
 If you installed `nemesis-monitoring` as well, run `helm uninstall nemesis && helm uninstall nemesis-monitoring && kubectl delete all --all -n default`